 Below are step-by-step instructions on how to make crying tiger beef:

-- In a large bowl, mix together Marinade ingredients (as listed) until combined.
-Add steaks to marinade and coat the steaks in the marinade evenly.
-Marinate for 15 minutes as you prepare the dipping sauce.
+- In a large bowl, mix together marinade ingredients as listed above until combined.
+Add steaks to marinade and coat evenly.
+Marinate for 15 minutes at room temperature.

 - Transfer toasted rice into a mortar and pestle, spice grinder or a high power blender.
 Grind the rice until it becomes toasted rice powder.

 - Heat vegetable oil in a heavy bottom frying pan or cast iron skillet on medium-high heat.
-Sear steaks on each side for 3-4 minutes for rare steak to medium rare with internal temperature of 131-139 F. For medium well, cook for another 1 minute on each side on medium-heat until you reach an internal temperature of 150-158 F. For well done, cook for another 2-3 minutes on medium heat on each side until you reach an internal temperature of 158 - 212 F
+Sear steaks on each side for 3-4 minutes for rare steak to medium rare with internal temperature of 131-139 F with a digital thermometer.
+For medium well, cook for another 1 minute on each side on medium-heat until an internal temperature of 150-158 F. For well done, cook for another 2-3 minutes on medium heat on each side until an internal temperature of 158 - 212 F.

 - Remove steaks from pan and let them rest on a cutting board for 10 minutes before slicing on a bias.